marioborras/find-rep/README.md

 I had to find ways to deal with anomalies such as a vacant office or all the different social channels that existed.
 In order to store the data I used HTML local storage.

+During election season, the app also tells you the polling location of a residential address.